 - Reevaluating story estimates based on new or updated information

-- Refining user stories that are too large or complicated for one sprint into smaller, more manageable ones
+- Splitting user stories that are too large or complicated for one sprint into smaller, more manageable ones

 Who runs backlog refinement sessions?

 Typically, backlog refinement sessions are facilitated by either the product owner or the product manager.
 But this isn’t always the case.
 Depending on the hierarchical structure of your organization, a product backlog grooming session may be conducted by a project manager, Scrum master, or another team member.

 What’s more important than who runs the backlog refinement session is how the designated person conducts the session.
 Ultimately, the product backlog grooming leader needs to ensure that the sessions are routinely scheduled and that the right people are invited; that the session is focused, productive, and kept on-topic; and that follow-up communication is sent out to the team after the session concludes.

 Who needs to attend a product backlog grooming session?

 While the entire cross-functional team does not need to be present for a product backlog grooming session, the entire team does need to be represented in order to have the most effective session possible.
 A well-rounded grooming session should include: